Ameba-AIoT/ameba-arduino-doc/source/ameba_pro2/amb82-mini/Example_Guides/HTTP/HTTP Post MP4.rst

 |image02|

-Open “File”-> “Examples” -> “AmebaHTTP” -> “HTTP_Post_MP4_Whisper_Server” OR “RecordMP4_HTTP_Post_Whisper_Server”.
+Open "File"-> "Examples" -> "AmebaHTTP" -> "HTTP_Post_MP4_Whisper_Server" OR "RecordMP4_HTTP_Post_Whisper_Server".

 |image03|

 Compile and run the code.

-Set up the http server by locating the python script called “whisper_llm_server.py” in src folder.
+Set up the http server by locating the python script called "whisper_llm_server.py" in src folder.
 Go to command prompt and go to the src folder and execute this command: python3 whisper_llm_server.py.
 Follow the readme in the python script.

 The files are located in the libraries/Http/src directory.
 You will need to navigate to this folder before running the Python command as shown in the example.